 it’s truly mind-blowing to have a “Ruby key” which turns the combination of your keyboard and any text editor (even as

-simple as Notepad.exe) into essentially an IRB shell.
+Notepad.exe) into essentially an IRB shell.
 You can truly take your Ruby with you anywhere you go – but

 before you actually go, don’t forget to read